 "You may be the most genius person, intelligent, aware, competent, and honest.
 The whole packet may be perfect.
 But if the personality through the memory does not reflect the direction in the coordination of the brain hemispheres, you shall not act in full consciousness, in your full self.
 That is how important this interaction is." - Yogi Bhajan

 1. Come on to your hands and knees in Cow Pose.
 Raise your right hand at the same time as you raise your left foot, keeping your left knee on the floor.
 (The left foot and shin move, but the knee stays on the floor.)
 Lower your right hand and left foot.
 Raise your left hand and right foot, keeping your knee on the floor.
 Continue alternately raising and lowering the opposite hands and feet.
 Continue for 6 minutes.

-Establish a rhythm for this movement and stay with that rhythm as you begin to sing some song you recall from memory.
+Establish a rhythm for this movement and stay with that rhythm as you begin to sing a song you recall from memory.
 It doesn't matter how fast you go, just keep the rhythm constant.
-Yogi Bhajan had the class sing the "National Anthem."
-He suggested using the first pauri of Jaap Sahib (Namastang Akaalay) and said that when he learned this exercise, he used the shabd, Dayha Shiva.
+(Yogi Bhajan had the class sing the "National Anthem."
+He suggested using the first pauri of Jaap Sahib (Namastang Akaalay) and said that when he learned this exercise, he used the shabd, Dayha Shiva.)

 Whatever you sing must be recited from memory while maintaining the rhythm of the movement.
 It is ideal that practice of this exercise is begun at three years of age.